Johnny Depp testifies Heard attacked him, he never hit back

 Depp met Heard on the 2011 film “The Rum Diary.”
 The two married in 2015 and she filed for divorce a year later.

-Taking the stand for a second day, Depp said things began to change in his marriage when he felt that he “was suddenly just wrong about everything” in Heard’s eyes.
+Depp said Wednesday things began to change in his marriage when he felt that he “was suddenly just wrong about everything” in Heard’s eyes.

 Violence would often ensue, sometimes with a slap or a shove from Heard or his wife throwing a television remote control or a glass of wine in his face, Depp said.